chiyanglin-AStar/uboot_linux_kernel_gdb_debug_tutorial/readme.txt

-//  This is CodingCoffee for C/C++ simple hello world gitpod example
+//  This is CodingCoffee for gdb debug tutorial in gitpod
+//  1.  gdb debug hello world
+//  2.  gdb remote debug
+//  3.  gdb debug with Qemu uboot
+//  4.  gdb debug with Qemu Kernel
+//  5.  gdb debug with Qemu Embedded hello world (using OpenBMC recipe)
+//  6.  gdb debug with Qemu Embedded system service (using OpenBMC recipe)
 //  more courses : www.codingcoffee.org

-gcc ex7-2.c -lm

-g++ ex7-2.cpp

-rm a.out

-ls

-ls *.c

-ls *.cpp

-git status
-git add .
-git commit -m "update"
-git push